saikatmitra1998/saikatmitra1998.github.io/_pages/Projects.md

 ### Employee Performance Optimisation using ML in GCP | BigQuery, BigQueryML (May 2023 - July 2023)

-* Leveraged GCP tools to visualize employee learning curves and develop data*driven employee assignment.
+* Leveraged GCP tools to visualize employee learning curves and develop data-driven employee assignment.
-* Demonstrated the benefits of data*driven employee assignment & improved allocation of service employees.
+* Demonstrated the benefits of data-driven employee assignment & improved allocation of service employees.
 * Utilized BigQuery, AutoML, BigQuery ML and Vertex AI for data exploration and training, Google data Studio (Looker) for visualizations.
 * Used Python and Flask to create the User Interface (UI) and deployed it in Google App Engine (GAE).